100% Client-Side • Images never leave your device

 Which is more private?+

 PixPipe processes everything in your browser — images never leave your device.
 TinyPNG uploads images to their servers for processing.
+If privacy matters to you, PixPipe is the clear winner.

 Can I use both together?+